SafeCare BC Logo

 Instructions

-• Before this huddle, print some point of care assessment cards and posters to give to staff and make available in staff areas.
+• Before this huddle, print point-of-care assessment cards and posters for staff and make them available in staff areas.

 Notes to the huddle leader

-• A point of care assessment should be done by all staff prior to and while interacting with a person in care.
+• All staff should perform a point-of-care assessment before and while interacting with a person in care.

-• Consider asking staff to share a real-life scenario where they changed what they were going to do in response to completing a point of care assessment.
+• Consider asking staff to share a real-life scenario in which they changed their behavior after completing a point-of-care assessment.

 Scenario

-• Mr. H has dementia and a history of aggression.
-Yesterday evening, he was in his bed and became agitated with the care worker who was helping to settle him in for the night.
+Mr. H has dementia and a history of aggression.
+Yesterday evening, he was in bed and became agitated with the care worker helping to settle him in for the night.
 He began yelling and threw his cup of water at the care worker.

-• Today, a different care worker is about to enter his room to get him ready for breakfast.
+Today, a different care worker is about to enter his room to prepare him for breakfast.

 Downloads